vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 231

-(guņas), namely, sattva, rajas and tamas, are in a state of perfect equality; and, according to the Vaišeṣika, every thing is reduced to atoms.
+(guņas), namely, sattva, rajas and tamas, are in a state of perfect equality; and, according to the Vaiśeṣika, every thing is reduced to atoms.
 The individual souls in this state are, as it were, in a deep sleep, though still in the bondage of their past individual karmas.
 Such a dissolution is referred to by the word "Pralaya".

 We have not so far discovered any thing which might give us the Trika idea of the condition of the tattvas in the state of small dissolution".
 There is, however, the following statement in the Tantrāloka :